-L-R: Nansen Cruise Leader Sigbjorn Mehl, ACP Fish II Regional Manager Central Africa Dr. Oumarou Njifonjou
+L-R: Nansan Cuiser Leader Sigbjorn Mehl, ACP Fish II Regional Manager Central Africa Dr. Oumarou Njifonjou

-Echo sounding is a technique already used by fishing trawlers to locate fish and maximize catches.
+Echo sounding is a technique already used by fishermen in Norway, Japan, United States and South Africa to locate fish and maximize catches.
 However, speaking at the start of the voyage in Port-Gentil, Gabon, Mehl said the training cruise would enable the scientist to use their newly-acquired skills to gather hydrographical data with its environmental parameters, as well as to collect and evaluate information on pelagic fish stocks and their movement in waters off the Congo Republic and Gabonese coast.
 They also collected data such as fish size, sex and weight 10 nautical miles offshore in waters 20 to 500 metres deep.

-Dr. Fridtjof Nansen ready to set sail on a training cruise with 13 marine scientists.
+Dr. Fridtjof Nansam ready to set sail on a trainingcruise with 13 marine scientists.

-Such essential data should enable the governments of the Republic of Congo and Gabon, amongst others, who are members of the GCLME, to make informed decisions to ensure sustainable management of their fish stocks.
+Such essential data should enable the governments of the Republic of Congo and Gabon amongst others, who are members of the GCLME, to make informed decisions to ensure sustainable management of their fish stocks.

 The Guinea Current region is among the most productive coastal and offshore waters in the world, and is host to a vast array of fishery resources, precious minerals, as well as oil and gas reserves.
-The potential of the Guinea Coasts for eco-tourism is also huge, and it is an important reservoir of globally significant marine biodiversity.
+The potential of the Guinea Coasts for ecotourism is huge, and it is an important reservoir of globally significant marine biodiversity.

-However, these areas and their living resources are threatened by human activity such as over-exploitation, pollution from land and sea-based sources, and the alterations of ecosystems resulting in degraded coastal habitats because of erosion.
+However, these areas and their living resources are threatened by human activity and over-exploitation, pollution from land and sea-based sources, and the alterations of ecosystems resulting in degraded coastal habitats because of erosion.